-Figure 5: High Frequency DLL Symbol CLKDLLHF BUFGDLL Pin Descriptions Use the BUFGDLL macro as the simplest way to provide zero propagation delay for a high-fanout on-chip clock from an external input.
-This macro uses the IBUFG, CLKDLL and BUFG primitives to implement the most basic DLL application as shown in Figure 6.
+Figure 6: BUFGDLL Schematic

 This symbol does not provide access to the advanced clock domain controls or to the clock multiplication or clock division features of the DLL.
-This symbol also does not provide access to the RST, or LOCKED pins of the DLL.
+This symbol also does not provide access to the RST or LOCKED pins of the DLL.
 For access to these features, a designer must use the library DLL primitives described in the following sections.

-Figure 6: BUFGDLL Schematic

 Source Clock Input - I

 The I pin provides the user source clock, the clock signal on which the DLL operates, to the BUFGDLL.
 For the BUFGDLL macro the source clock frequency must fall in the low frequency range as specified in the datasheet.
 The BUFGDLL requires an external signal source clock.
 Therefore, only an external input port can source the signal that drives the BUFGDLL I pin.

 Clock Output - O

 The clock output pin O represents a delay-compensated version of the source clock (I) signal.
 This signal, sourced by a global clock buffer BUFG symbol, takes advantage of the dedicated global clock routing resources of the device.

-The output clock has a 50-50 duty cycle unless you deactivate the duty cycle correction property.
-CLKDLL Primitive Pin Descriptions The library CLKDLL primitives provide access to the complete set of DLL features needed when implementing more complex applications with the DLL.
-Source Clock Input - CLKIN The CLKIN pin provides the user source clock (the clock signal on which the DLL operates) to the DLL.
+The output clock has a 50/50 duty cycle unless you deactivate the duty cycle correction property.

+CLKDLL Primitive Pin Descriptions

+The library CLKDLL primitives provide access to the complete set of DLL features needed when implementing more complex applications with the DLL.

+Source Clock Input - CLKIN

+The CLKIN pin provides the user source clock (the clock signal on which the DLL operates) to the DLL.
 The CLKIN frequency must fall in the ranges specified in the datasheet.
-The feedback clock input signal can be provided by one of the following: - BUFG Global clock buffer driven from another CLKDLL - IBUFG Global clock input buffer on the same edge of the device (top or bottom) - IO LVDS DLL the pin adjacent to the global clock pin.
+Either a global clock buffer (BUFG) driven from another CLKDLL or one of the global clock input buffers (IBUFG) on the same edge of the device (top or bottom) must source this clock signal.

-Feedback Clock Input - CLKFB The DLL requires a reference or feedback signal to provide the delay-compensated output.
+Feedback Clock Input - CLKFB

+The DLL requires a reference or feedback signal to provide the delay-compensated output.
 Connect only the CLK0 or CLK2X DLL outputs to the feedback clock input (CLKFB) pin to provide the necessary feedback to the DLL.
 Either a global clock buffer (BUFG) or one of the global clock input buffers (IBUFG) on the same edge of the device (top or bottom) must source this clock signal.

 If an IBUFG sources the CLKFB pin, the following special rules apply.

 - 1. An external input port must source the signal that drives the IBUFG I pin. - 2.
-The CLK2X output must feedback to the device if both the CLK0 and CLK2X outputs are driving off chip devices. - 3.
+The CLK2X output must feed back to the device if both the CLK0 and CLK2X outputs are driving off chip devices. - 3.
 That signal must directly drive only OBUFs and nothing else.

-These rules enable the software determine which DLL clock output sources the CLKFB pin.
+These rules enable the software to determine which DLL clock output sources the CLKFB pin.